-On the motion of Commissioner Sanning, seconded by Commissioner Arth, the Planning Commission members voted unanimously by roll call vote to APPROVE Resolution No. 202104, Resolution of the Planning Commission of the City of Lee's Summit, Missouri, adopting the Capital Improvement Plan 2022-2026 as an amendment to the City of Lee's Summit Ignite Comprehensive Plan, as amended in Exhibit A; and approving the location, extent and character of all public improvement described in the City of Lee's Summit Capital Improvement Plan 2022-2026.
+On the motion of Commissioner Sanning, seconded by Commissioner Arth, the Planning Commission members voted unanimously by roll call vote to APPROVE Resolution No. 2021-04, Resolution of the Planning Commission of the City of Lee's Summit, Missouri, adopting the Capital Improvement Plan 2022-2026 as an amendment to the City of Lee's Summit Ignite Comprehensive Plan, as amended in Exhibit A; and approving the location, extent and character of all public improvement Improvement Plan 2022-2026.